France is the most visited country not just in Europe, but in the entire world! It welcomes around 90,000,000 visitors through its borders each year!

-WHERE IS RENNES?: Rennes is located in the Brittany region, in the northwest of France.
+Rennes is located in the Brittany region, in northwest France.

-HOW TO GET HERE: The closest airport to Rennes is Airport Rennes Bretagne.
+The closest airport to Rennes is Airport Rennes Bretagne.
 It is near the city of Rennes, just 6 km away.
-However, this is a small airport and only offers a handful of routes throughout Europe.
+However, it’s a small airport and only offers a handful of routes throughout Europe.

 The most popular way is to fly into Paris Charles De Gaulle Airport and take a 3-hour bus journey to Gare La Poterie.
-Tickets can be purchased at the airport or booking in advance online will save some of your hard earned cash.
+Purchased tickets at the airport or booking in advance online will save some of your hard-earned cash.

 This is the capital city of Brittany, and it’s known for its medieval half-timbered houses and grand Rennes Cathedral.
-Although parts of the city have a Germanic visual aspect, the majority is brimming with culture and architecture you would associate with a typical French city.
+Although parts of the town have a Germanic visual aspect, the majority is brimming with culture and architecture you would associate with a typical French city.

 More information: https://www.tourisme-rennes.com/en/

-HOW TO GET HERE: Lille Airport is located around 7km south of the city of Lille.
-It is a small airport which only handles a few routes throughout France, Europe, and North Africa.
+Lille Airport is located around 7km south of the city of Lille.
+It is a small airport that only handles a few routes throughout France, Europe, and North Africa.

 There are quite a few popular airports located near the city of Lille.
 Brussels South Charleroi Airport is located just 119km away and is popular with Ryanair.
-Brussels Airport is located 129km away while Beauvais Airport, located in Paris, is around 195 km away.
+Brussels Airport is 129km away.
+And Beauvais Airport, located in Paris, is around 195 km away.

 More information: https://en.lilletourism.com/visit-lille.html

-WHERE IS BORDEAUX?: The city is located on the banks of Gironde estuary in the Nouvelle-Aquitaine region of southwest France.
+The city is located on the banks of the Gironde estuary in the Nouvelle-Aquitaine region of southwest France.

-This is a pleasant and relaxing city to be in, but that doesn’t make it dull and quiet.
-It has an upbeat and positive atmosphere helped along by the very friendly locals and the interesting and exciting attractions.
-To top it off, its compact size gives you a great opportunity to experience several bars throughout the night.
+This is a pleasant and relaxing city.
+But that doesn’t make it dull and quiet.
+It has an upbeat atmosphere, helped by friendly locals and interesting and exciting attractions.
+To top it off, its compact size allows you to experience several bars throughout the night.

 More information: https://www.bordeaux-tourism.co.uk/

-For those who do not have a local airport with a direct flight to Perpignan, you have a couple of more options.
-Carcassonne and Girona airports are both located just over an hour’s drive away.
-These airports have frequent flights from budget airline Ryanair, especially in the summer months.
+Those without a local airport without a direct flight to Perpignan have a few more options.
+Carcassonne and Girona airports are both just over an hour’s drive away.
+These airports have frequent flights from budget airline Ryanair, especially in Summer.